nycresistor/space-automation/README.md

 Node-RED listens for the messages and updates the UI, and it sends out control messages in response to button presses on the UI.

 ## Starting and Stopping the Services

+Everything is set up to start up automatically when the Pi boots, so if things are borked it's always fine to just reboot the Pi.

 The Mosquitto broker:
 ```